thosgood/this-weeks-finds/markdown/51-100/week055.md

 quantum theory of spacetime.

 Spin networks are very beautiful and simple things.
-To learn about them, in addition to the various papers listed in the \"weeks\" above, one can now turn to Rovelli and Smolin\'s paper:
+To learn about them, in addition to the various papers listed in the "weeks" above, one can now turn to Rovelli and Smolin's paper:

-3\) C. Rovelli and L. Smolin, Spin networks in quantum gravity, preprint available in LaTeX form as gr/qc-9505006.
+3) C. Rovelli and L. Smolin, Spin networks in quantum gravity, preprint available in LaTeX form as gr/qc-9505006.

-If you are more of a mathematician, or less of an expert on quantum gravity, you might also try a review article I wrote about them, which starts with a quick summary of what the heck canonical quantum gravity is about, why it\'s hard to do, and why the loop representation seems to
+If you are more of a mathematician, or less of an expert on quantum gravity, you might also try a review article I wrote about them, which starts with a quick summary of what the heck canonical quantum gravity is about, why it's hard to do, and why the loop representation seems to
 help:

-4\) J. Baez, Spin networks in nonperturbative canonical quantum gravity, preprint available in LaTeX form as gr-qg/9504036, or via ftp from math.ucr.edu, as the file net.tex in the directory baez.
+4) J. Baez, Spin networks in nonperturbative canonical quantum gravity, preprint available in LaTeX form as gr-qg/9504036, or via ftp from math.ucr.edu, as the file net.tex in the directory baez.

-Now so far I have been trying to make things sound simple, but here I should point out that when one talks about \"states of quantum gravity\" there are at least three quite different things one might mean.
-This is because the loop representation follows Dirac\'s general philosophy of quantizing systems with constraints, with some extra twists here and there.
-As I\'ve repeatedly explained (e.g. \"[week43](week43.html)\"), Einstein\'s equation for general relativity has 10 components, and if you split spacetime up into space and time (more or less arbitrarily
+Now so far I have been trying to make things sound simple, but here I should point out that when one talks about "states of quantum gravity" there are at least three quite different things one might mean.
+This is because the loop representation follows Dirac's general philosophy of quantizing systems with constraints, with some extra twists here and there.
+As I've repeatedly explained (e.g. "[week43](week43.html)"), Einstein's equation for general relativity has 10 components, and if you split spacetime up into space and time (more or less arbitrarily
-\-\-- there\'s no \"best\" way) 4 of these can be seen as constraints that the metric on space and its first time derivative must satisfy (at any given time), while the remaining 6 describe how the metric on space evolves in time (which makes sense, because the metric has 6 components).
-When you follow Dirac\'s procedure for quantizing the equations what you do is this.
-First you forget about the constraint and get a big space of states, the \"kinematical state space\".
-There are lots of mathematical choices involved here, but Ashtekar and Lewandowski came up with a particular nice way of doing this rigorously, and one calls this space of states \"L\^2 of the space of SU(2) connections modulo gauge transformations with respect to the Ashtekar-Lewandowski generalized measure\".
+--- there's no "best" way) 4 of these can be seen as constraints that the metric on space and its first time derivative must satisfy (at any given time), while the remaining 6 describe how the metric on space evolves in time (which makes sense, because the metric has 6 components).
+When you follow Dirac's procedure for quantizing the equations what you do is this.
+First you forget about the constraint and get a big space of states, the "kinematical state space".
+There are lots of mathematical choices involved here, but Ashtekar and Lewandowski came up with a particular nice way of doing this rigorously, and one calls this space of states "L\^2 of the space of SU(2) connections modulo gauge transformations with respect to the Ashtekar-Lewandowski generalized measure".
 Spin networks form an orthonormal basis of this Hilbert space.
 All the stuff about area and volume operators above refers to operators on this space.

 Then, however, you need to deal with the constraints.
-Now 3 of the 4 constraints simply amount to requiring that your states be invariant under all diffeomorphisms of space, so these are usually dealt with first, and called the \"diffeomorphism constraint\".
-Imposing these constraints are a bit tricky; naively one would first guess that this
-\"diffeomorphism- invariant state space\" is just a subspace of the original kinematical state space, but actually it\'s not quite so simple.
+Now 3 of the 4 constraints simply amount to requiring that your states be invariant under all diffeomorphisms of space, so these are usually dealt with first, and called the "diffeomorphism constraint".
+Imposing these constraints are a bit tricky; naively one would first guess that this "diffeomorphism- invariant state space" is just a subspace of the original kinematical state space, but actually it's not quite so simple.
 In any event, there are also spin network states at the diffeomorphism-invariant level, corresponding not to *particular* embeddings of graphs in space, but to diffeomorphism equivalence classes thereof.
 This again has been used by Rovelli, Smolin and others for a while now, but it was first rigorously shown in the following paper:

-5\) Abhay Ashtekar, Jerzy Lewandowski, Don Marolf, Jose Mourao, and Thomas Thiemann, Quantization of diffeomorphism invariant theories of connections with local degrees of freedom, to appear in the November 1995 Jour.
+5) Abhay Ashtekar, Jerzy Lewandowski, Don Marolf, Jose Mourao, and Thomas Thiemann, Quantization of diffeomorphism invariant theories of connections with local degrees of freedom, to appear in the November 1995 Jour.
 Math.
 Phys. special issue on diffeomorphism-invariant field theory, preprint available as [gr-qc/9504018](http://xxx.lanl.gov/abs/gr-qc/9504018).

-This paper is nice in part because it doesn\'t assume you already have read every previous paper about this stuff; instead, it describes the general plan of the loop representation before constructing the diffeomorphism- invariant spin network states.
-Also, buried in an appendix somewhere, it gives nice conceptual formulas for the area and volume operators, which serve as a complement to Rovelli and Smolin\'s explicit computations of their matrix elements in terms of the spin network basis.
+This paper is nice in part because it doesn't assume you already have read every previous paper about this stuff; instead, it describes the general plan of the loop representation before constructing the diffeomorphism- invariant spin network states.
+Also, buried in an appendix somewhere, it gives nice conceptual formulas for the area and volume operators, which serve as a complement to Rovelli and Smolin's explicit computations of their matrix elements in terms of the spin network basis.